dim-lang/dim/README.md

-# collie
+# ac

-collie - a modern, object-oriented, high performance programming language.
+ac - a modern, object-oriented, high performance programming language.

-## Why collie?
+## Why ac?

-collie is a programming language crossed multiple platforms with friendly features and high performance.
+ac is a programming language crossed multiple platforms with friendly features and high performance.
 Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
-Here're themes we want to introduce collie:
+Here're themes we want to introduce ac:

 #### Object-Oriented
 #### Functional Programming